ANC slams DA govt over ‘deeply concerning’ conditions at Khayelitsha clinic

 Mayco member for Community Services and Health, Councillor Francine Higham, confirmed that the clinic has been earmarked for renovations in the next financial year.

-“This includes a new Tuberculosis waiting room; repositioning of the pharmacy to meet the standards of the South African Pharmacy Council and an adequate staff room.
-While the city acknowledges the current constraints at this, and other clinics, we are working to alleviate these,” Higham said.
+“This includes a new tuberculosis waiting room; repositioning of the pharmacy to meet the standards of the South African Pharmacy Council and an adequate staff room.
+While the city acknowledges the current constraints at this and other clinics, we are working to alleviate these,” Higham said.

 Overwhelming population growth

-According to the city, the Matthew Goniwe Clinic was built in 1997 and since its construction, the area around it has grown exponentially and so has the number of clients.
+According to the city, the Matthew Goniwe Clinic was built in 1997, and since its construction, the area around it has grown exponentially, and so has the number of clients.

 The city said the clinic currently sees an average of 6 228 patients per month.

-Note: - This story has been updated to reflect that the clinic is owned by the city